pancetta/RSE_seminar_TUHH_2/.github/ISSUE_TEMPLATE/proposal-for-an-rse-challenge.md

 # The challenge
 * describe the challenge the student(s) should address
 * what is the current state, what should be the outcome of this work
+* feel free to add a link to a corresponding issue in the code's repo, if there already is one

 # The requirements
 * clearly describe what expertise is needed to successfully complete the challenge